 Click + New Recipient.

-    Select PagerDuty as the recipient mode.
+Select PagerDuty from the Method list.

 Click Alert with PagerDuty.

 You will be redirected to the PagerDuty website.
 Enter your PagerDuty email and password, and click Authorize Integration.

 Select Use an existing AlertSite UXM service, then select the service that you created earlier.

 You will be redirected back to AlertSite, and a dialog will show the service name and key:

 PagerDuty is now available as an alert recipient in AlertSite:

 To select the alert types to send to PagerDuty, click next to the recipient and specify the settings for availability and performance alerts.
 For a description of available settings, see Recipient Properties.

 |Note:||By default, all AlertSite monitors send alerts to all configured alert recipients.
 But if you have recipient groups configured, each group’s monitors send alerts only to recipients in that group.
 In this case you need to add the PagerDuty recipient to the relevant groups to receive alerts from monitors in that group.|

 In AlertSite, configure a monitor to trigger an alert.
 For example, edit the monitor settings and set the timeout to 1 second, or create a keyword validation for a word that does not appear in the monitored web page.